pnpm/rfcs/text/0001-catalogs.md

   "name": "monorepo-root",
   "pnpm": {

+    "catalog": {
       // Can be referenced through "catalog:default" or "catalog:"
-    "catalog": {
       "jest": "^29.6.1",
       "redux": "^4.2.0",
-      "react-redux": "^8.0.0"
+      "react-redux": "^8.0.0",
-    },

-    "namedCatalogs": {
       // Can be referenced through "catalog:react17"
       "react17": {
         "react": "^17.0.2",